 However, if your clients do use the Internet and are active members of online communities, then it is worth putting in time and effort into an online marketing campaign.
 Statistics show the constant increase of Internet use and many Internet-oriented tools have taken over modern conveniences.
 This can potentially mean more eyes on your product, and with the proper marketing campaign, you can turn those leads into paying customers.

-If you deem that your business will benefit from a social media marketing drive, here are some tips to help you get started:
+If you deem that your business will benefit from a social media marketing or social recruitment drive, here are some tips to help you get started:

 1. Know What Your Customers are Like